D4uS1/ez-on-rails-react/README.md

 * error: unknown | null - Not null, if an error occured during request
 * inProgress: boolean - Indictaes whether the request is currently in progress
 * callApi: (params?: TRequest) => Promise<TResponse | undefined> - Calls the defined request manually

+### useEzApiHttpClient
+Returns a method to call requests to the api of the EzOnRails backend.
+This hook can be used if you want to make custom requests to the api without the need to pass the backendUrl, apiVersion and authInfo.
+The method that is returned accepts a path, the http method and parameters.
+It returns a promise, hence you can wait for the response or do it asynchronous.

+Hook Parameters:
+* basePath?: string - if given, the path specified by the method call will be prefixed with this basePath

+Hook return values:
+* call: <TRequest, TResponse>(path: string, method: HttpMethod, params?: TRequest) => Promise<TResponse> - Method that calls a request to the api at the path of the EzOnRails application that is defined in the current context.

 ### useEzOnRails
 Returns the context values and setters of the EzOnRails context provider.
 Usually you dont need to use this, but if you want to change the context values manually for some reason, you can make use of this hook.